Franklin Gimson

-Biography

-Early life
+Early life and education

 Gimson was born on 10 September 1890 in Barrow-on-Soar, Leicestershire, England, to the Rev. Charles Keightley Gimson.
 He was educated at Cheltenham Grammar School and Balliol College, Oxford, where he graduated BA.

-Early colonial service
+Civil career

 Gimson entered the British Ceylon Civil Service as a cadet in November 1914.
 In the beginning he was attached to the Office of the Naval Intelligence Officer in addition to his own duties.
 Later on he became an additional police magistrate in Colombo.
 In 1918 he was sent on military service during the First World War and returned to the colonial administration as an additional assistant colonial chief secretary in July 1919.
 Two months later he was transferred to North Central Province as assistant government agent.

 Gimson was appointed additional assistant colonial secretary for the second time in March 1920 and was promoted to the post of 4th assistant colonial secretary in September 1920.
 Subsequently, he was sent to Mannar as acting assistant government agent in February 1922.
 In February 1924, he was promoted to the Customs Department as landing surveyor and acted as acting deputy controller from March to May in 1928.
 Gimson left the Customs in March 1929 and was appointed as an additional assistant to the Director of Education.
 Later in July 1931 he became secretary to the Minister of Education.

 In February 1932, Gimson was appointed assistant government agent of Trincomalee and in December 1933, appointed assistant government agent of Kegalle.
-In August 1935, he involved in a special duty to help organise the forthcoming general election of members of the state council.
+In August 1935, he was involved in a special duty to help organise the forthcoming general election of members of the state council.
 Afterwards, he was appointed the chairman of the Municipal Council of Kandy in June 1936 but was eventually given the post of Controller of Labour in 1937.
 Gimson held this office until 1941 and he gained the rank of class one officer in 1938.